 Taking steps to protect your valuable electronics and appliances, as well as your home from a lightning strike, can amount to tremendous financial, mental and emotional savings.

 Most homes will already have a grounding system, such as a lightning rod, built into their house.
 Lightning rods are now designed to be incredibly inconspicuous, often not much bigger than a pencil.
 A good grounding system should be paired with point-of-use surge protection devices.
 These devices can vary from whole-house surge protectors, which are installed at your home’s main electrical panel, to surge protector strips.
 Even with surge protectors in place, it is advisable to unplug high-value electronics during storms.

-If you have recently moved into a new home or made an addition to your current house, it is wise to call in a certified professional to ensure your place is as safe as it can be from lightning-strike damage.
+If you’ve recently moved or made an addition to your current house, it is wise to call in a certified professional to ensure your place is as safe as it can be from lightning-strike damage.

 By taking the necessary precautions, it is possible to minimize the chances of significant damage to your personal property and home.
 However, if a disastrous lightning strike does cause a power surge or fire in your house, your standard homeowners insurance policy should have you covered.